-- ✓ Green JSW campaign should be undertaken by involving Workers society, schools, colleges, institutions, NGOs, tree lovers, and farmers to create mass movement for tree planting and their subsequent care. - ✓ Guidelines for Tree Felling, Looping, and Pruning in the plant AreasTree cutting should be strictly regulated, Prior permission from the top management is mandatory while planning for tree cutting. - ✓ Land requirement for planting of trees is to be planned and marked in the plant layout as per the CPCB guidelines. - ✓ Suggestions for Air Pollution control and Prevention which will supplement for carbon Sequestration before polluting atmosphere
+- ✓ Green JSW campaign should be undertaken by involving Workers society, schools, colleges, institutions, NGOs, tree lovers, and farmers to create mass movement for tree planting and their subsequent care. - ✓ Guidelines for Tree Felling, Looping, and Pruning in the plant Areas management is mandatory while planning for tree cutting. - ✓ Land requirement for planting of trees is to be planned and marked in the plant layout as per the CPCB guidelines. - ✓ Suggestions for Air Pollution control and Prevention which will supplement for carbon Sequestration before polluting atmosphere